 Chanelle's comedy sketch - "When You 'Feel the Bern,' but Your Girlfriend is 'With Her" - was featured on The Advocate magazine's website and facebook page, where it amassed 15,000 views and 200 combined shares.

 Chanelle directed the stage plays “Time Out” by Carla Frankenbach and "Losing My Religion in 140 Characters or Less" by Hannah Langley, both of which advanced to the second round of the Rapid Development Series at The Fountain Theatre in Los Angeles.

 Her script for the web series "Gay, Straight, and In-Between" was a semifinalist for the 2016 Quarter 1 Screen Craft Short Film Production Fund.

-Chanelle has directed several web series, shot a feature length documentary, completed a few short films which have screened at festivals, and has had a sketch she filmed acknowledged by Elizabeth Banks on Twitter, which is her second greatest accomplishment after being named Southwest Guilford High School's Class Clown in 2007.
+Chanelle has directed several web series, completed a few short films which have screened at festivals, and has had a sketch she filmed acknowledged by Elizabeth Banks on Twitter, which is her second greatest accomplishment after being named Southwest Guilford High School's Class Clown in 2007.

 This is unrelated to anything remotely having to do with Chanelle's film career, but she is damn good at karaoke, and has brought many dive bar patrons to tears with her now-famous, impassioned rendition of "The Thong Song" by Sisqo.